asaadsaad/CS472-Final-Project-March-2025/README.md

 * `DELETE /comments/:id`: Delete a comment.
 * `GET /posts/search`: expect a `q` query parameter and return posts that contains the text in the title, if no `q` is passed, return the first 15 posts.
 * `GET /posts/export`: Export all posts as Markdown files in a ZIP.

+**Note:** It is required to validate user input against a schema using Zod.

 ### File-Based Storage Examples:
 posts.json